croissantking/G3-Personality-Card-USB/README.md

 24/5/2023 Uploaded schematic Rev 1, PDF and BOM.

 12/7/2023 Updated schematic to Rev 2.
 Corrected some minor errors and made it clearer where the different circuits are.

+3/7/2024 Updated the readme to explain what's needed to get the Firelink chip to work.